akshat-creator/robot_localization/README.md

 ## Implementation Overview

-### High-Level Algorithm
+### Algorithm Approach

-Our particle filter follows the classic Monte Carlo Localization algorithm with four main steps:
+Our particle filter follows the following steps:

 1. **Initialization**: Generate a set of particles (hypotheses) randomly distributed across the map